varun6531/project-9-John-T/deliverable-1/planning.md

 #### Q5: Have you decided on how you will build it?
 Share what you know now or tell us the options you are considering.

 Front-End Development: React native

 Back-End Development: Django (REST APIs)

 Database: Mongo Db

-Deployment: App store / Apple store
+Deployment: App store / Apple store (through Xcode)

 Prototype: Figma